WeblateOrg/weblate/docs/admin/projects.rst

 Language filter
 +++++++++++++++

-Regular expression used to filter the translation when scanning for filemask.
+Regular expression used to filter the translation when scanning for file mask.
 It can be used to limit the list of languages managed by Weblate.

 .. note::